kensiprell/ktorio.github.io/advanced/build-from-source.md

    > Could not generate a proxy class for class me.champeau.gradle.JMHPluginExtension.
 ```

-You might have forgotten to use the gradle wrapper (`./gradlew`), or your default installed
-gradle version is lower than 4.3.
+You might have forgotten to use the Gradle wrapper (`./gradlew`), or your default installed Gradle version is lower than 4.3.

-Always use the gradle wrapper for best results!
+Always use the Gradle wrapper for best results!